dedalus94/azure-database-migration224/README.md

     `` CREATE CREDENTIAL [YourCredentialName]
       WITH IDENTITY = '[Your Azure Storage Account Name]', SECRET = 'Access Key';``
   * Created an automated maintenance plan to automate backups on a weekly schedule.
+This is to ensure backups of the on-prem dev DB that was not migrated to an Azure SQL DB - which comes with an automated backup system
 The credential and the maintenance plan are visible in the object explorer:

 ![image](https://github.com/dedalus94/azure-database-migration224/assets/49538048/fb81dbab-9a1f-48b1-9389-aacd97dff733)